 The one secret to recording directly from your computer with any microphone that I've found after a lot of tries is how to eliminate strange clicking sounds.
 It's weird.
 The clicking will creep into the recording and would sometimes be so bad that I had to throw away the recording and start over.

 It turned out to be nothing with the microphone.
 It was my computer downloading updates while I was recording.
 The computer would get busy and couldn't handle the recording at the same time.
 I found that just turning off my wifi during the recording stopped the problem.

 If you need to keep your wifi turned on, then consider disabling auto updates when you need to record.
 And exit other applications so your computer will be able to devote as much time as possible to recording.

 If you ever need to record sounds.
 Either because you're producing audio like in a podcast.
 Or you just need some sound effects for your game.
 Then consider either of these microphones.
 Just remember they have very different uses.

 If you want to go out in the woods to record a background nature track for a game, then get the Blue Snowball.
-And if you want to speak directly into the microphone so it ignores anything else, then get the ATR2100 with a pop filter.
+And if you want to speak directly into the microphone so it ignores anything else, then get the ATR2100 with a pop filter and headphones.

 A pop filter is just a small screen type material stretched tight.
 It's usually round and held in place so it stays between the microphone and your mouth.
 Its job is to absorb the explosive P and B sounds so they don't arrive at the microphone like a shock wave.

-    I hope this help you record better audio,
+I hope this helps you record better audio,